smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 *  Indexing is also allowed on temporary tables.
 *  Temporary tables reside in tempdb and you cannot see its meta data in the information schema.

-This creates a session temporary table in `SQL Server`.
+This creates a session temporary table in SQL Server.

 ```sql
 CREATE TABLE #Employees